mikeee/ChocoPackages/manual/throttlestop/tools/throttlestop/ReadMe.txt

-ThrottleStop 9.3
+ThrottleStop 9.4
-12 February 2021
+2021 August 17

 New Features
-- added 10850K / 10900K support including a new Turbo Group access window.
-- updated the TPL window and added an option to disable turbo power limit control.
-- added the ability to clear the TPL Lock options if accidentally locked.
-- updated the TS Bench and the C State window for the 10 core CPUs.
-- enabled Limit Reasons support for 10th and 11th Gen CPUs.
+- fixed the FIVR - Disable and Lock MMIO feature for 11th Gen CPUs.
-- improved access to the Windows power plans.
+- added separate reporting of the MSR and MMIO power limits.
+- added feature to disable all C states higher than C1.
-- added access to the PROCHOT offset variable.
+- added access to the Ring Down Bin setting.
-- added AVX offset control for unlocked K series CPUs.
-- added reporting, logging and control of Thermal Velocity Boost and V-Max Stress.
-- added clickable monitoring table headings, including minimum temperature and APIC ID.
-- double click the monitoring table for an extended view if you have more than 8 threads.
-- disabled Set Multiplier access when Speed Shift is enabled.
-- more obvious feedback in the FIVR window when CPU voltage control is locked.
-- fixed log file data writing so log file data gets written to the correct day.
-- changed and fixed the logo selector.
+- enabled Limit Reasons for Skylake X.
+- fixed power plan list for languages other than English.
+- changed system monitoring timers being used.

 Kevin Glynn